 Should Your Baby’s Reflux Be Treated with Medications?

 While most reflux in babies is completely normal, many parents will want to treat or attempt to prevent reflux with medications.
 Most medications for reflux reduce stomach acid production, which lacks evidence in support of this being an effective treatment for GORD.
 Moreover, reducing stomach acid productions is generally inadvisable.
 Pharmacological treatment should only be undertaken under the advice of your doctor and is only advisable for a small number of complicated measure.
 Otherwise, reflux and GORD should be managed with the above lifestyle tips.
-Instead, you can try managing your baby's reflux with the above lifestyle tips or a specially formulated, homeopathic supplement like Baby & Child Reflux.
+Instead, you can try managing your baby's reflux with the above lifestyle tips or a specially formulated, gentle remedies.

 Where Can Parents Find Support Resources for Babies with Reflux and GORD?